Detailed Annual Overview

-Data for intakes includes strays, owner surrenders, euthanasia requests, confiscations, transfers from other agencies, and wildlife intakes (all species).
-It excludes foster, adoption returns, clinic and dead on arrival intakes.
+Data for live intakes includes strays, owner surrenders, euthanasia requests, confiscations, transfers from other agencies, and wildlife intakes (all species).
+It excludes foster, adoption returns, clinic, and dead on arrival intakes.

-These data include owner surrender euthanasia requests fulfilled.
+These data include shelter euthanasia, owner surrender euthanasia requests fulfilled, and include non-shelter source feral cats presented for Spay/Neuter Clinic surgery where the animal condition warrants humane euthanasia.
 2013 data included a large poultry seizure.

 Animals brought in for owner-request euthanasia are evaluated by staff veterinarians first to determine if rehoming is appropriate before euthanasia is performed.

-KCACC does not use “poor or grave prognosis of health and was irremediably suffering” as a category.
-The number of animals euthanized for medical reasons are listed here (these data do not include owner-requested as these may be health or behavior; this includes all medical euthanasia and includes animals euthanized at private vet hospital at RASKC direction).
+RASKC does not use "poor or grave prognosis of health and was irremediably suffering" as a category.
+The number of animals euthanized for medical reasons are listed here (these data do not include owner-requested as these may be health or behavior; this includes all medical euthanasia and includes animals euthanized at private veterinary hospital at RASKC direction).

 Behavioral house soiling cats are placed in "barn" homes when possible.

-Chameleon data on case numbers for investigations for Cruelty, Cruelty- Neglect, Cruelty – Welfare Check, and Negligence.
+Chameleon data on case numbers for investigations for Confinement, Cruelty categories, Fighting, Neglect and Poisoning.

-These data representsa gross count of tags as of 02/07/2019, it includes tags that may have been refunded, replaced or canceled.
+These data for 2021 represent a provisional count of tags as of January 5, 2022; it includes tags that may have been refunded, replaced, or canceled.